LAST UPDATED: May 9, 2023

 - Activities: Keep yourself amused by finding free and low-cost concerts, events, libraries, courses and activities in the community.
 Many community centers, churches and synagogues have lots of activities and things going on.

-- Currency Exchange: Consider using cross border banking solutions and exploring your foreign exchange options to keep your currency exchange costs down.
+- Currency Exchange: Consider using cross-border banking solutions and exploring your foreign exchange options to keep your currency exchange costs down.
+Using a discount currency exchange service that offers preferred exchange rates can save you a significant amount of money.

 - Travel Insurance: Travel medical insurance is essential for snowbirds, but shopping around can help ensure your travel insurance premiums are competitive.
 However, it's important to be aware that if you find a premium that’s significantly lower than everyone else’s, it may be because it doesn’t provide sufficient coverage t meet your needs.
 When it comes to travel insurance, always make sure you’re comparing apples to apples.